XxPoggyisLitxX/better-on-bedrock-wiki/latest_downloads-dev.md

 - Updated the Flender to break blocks it flies through
 - Vanilla ores have been given a new "placement system" meaning some ores are more common in some biomes than others
 - Updated the Congig menu to have some values enabled by default
+- Nerfed the stardust ingot recipe to be easier to obtain for the new smithing recipe changes

 ## Bug Fixes